Tools

 the call and a context with the session:

-agent = Mistri.agent("claude-opus-4-8", tools: tools, before_tool: policy, after_tool: redact)A call a human already approved is screened again at settle time, so a policy that changed since the approval still wins.
+agent = Mistri.agent("claude-opus-4-8", tools: tools, before_tool: freeze, after_tool: redact)A call a human already approved is screened again at settle time, so a policy that changed since the approval still wins.